tianyu-lu/tianyu-lu.github.io/_posts/2019-11-01-Optimizing-Plastic-Degrading-Proteins.md

 In particular, we don't want the model to overfit, i.e. an overcomplicated model.
 An analogy can be a student preparing for a math test by memorizing the answers to homework questions.
 Clearly such a student would not perform well on the test.
 Also, we don't want the model to underfit, i.e. a model that is too simple.

 ### Model Evaluation
 As explained in the intuition, our goal is to search for a model that has low validation and test errors.
 A nice way to present this is by plotting the actual catalytic activity versus the predicted activity.
-A perfect model would coincide the line $y=x$.
-We can measure this using the correlation coefficient, $R^2$.
+A perfect model would coincide the line $$y=x$$.
+We can measure this using the correlation coefficient, $$R^2$$.

 ### UniRep
 Unlike the RNN where the training set can be any text file, the inputs to an oracle must be processed to be of the same size.
 Unfortunately, such a task for protein sequences is nontrivial.
 As an example, the hydrolase class of protein sequences have lengths that range from 200 to 1400 amino acids.
 For a pipeline to be generalizable, it must be able to convert all protein sequences to the same size.
 Such a problem can be again solved by RNNs.
 Notice that the size of the output vector for each unit is the same.
 The size of the protein sequence then, is controlled by the number of recurrent cells, one for each amino acid.
 More interestingly, Alley et al. found in [their paper](https://www.biorxiv.org/content/biorxiv/early/2019/03/26/589333.full.pdf) that some neurons in these protein encoding RNNs actually encode information about the sequence's secondary structure, while their training set included no information about secondary structure.
 Their model is called UniRep and turns any protein sequence of any length into a 64-dimensional vector.